The IRS mandates e-filing when you file 10 or more tax returns for the 2023 tax year.

 The two most common errors that occur when filing Form 1099-INT are:

-If you need to correct a Form 1099-INT that’s been previously filed with the IRS, you must correct the errors by filing Copy A and Form 1096 with the IRS.
+If you need to correct a IRS 1099-INT that’s been previously filed with the IRS

 You’re also required to furnish the corrected copies of Form 1099-INT to the recipient(s).